Brownlow Partners Chartered Professional Accountants Accessible Client Service Plan

 This policy is consistent with the Accessibility Standards for Customer Service (Customer Service Standard) made under the Accessibility Ontarians with Disabilities Act, 2005 (AODA).

-Brownlow Partners Chartered Accountants (Brownlow Partners) is committed to maintaining an accessible environment for persons with disabilities in the delivery of its services.
+Brownlow Partners Chartered Professional Accountants (Brownlow Partners) is committed to maintaining an accessible environment for persons with disabilities in the delivery of its services.

 Brownlow Partners will use reasonable efforts to ensure that its policies, practices and procedures governing the provision of its services to persons with disabilities are consistent with the firm’s commitment to providing its services in a way that respects the dignity and independence of persons with disabilities.